J. Darius Bikoff

 John Darius Bikoff (born September 21, 1961) is an American entrepreneur, founder and CEO of Energy Brands.

 Early life

-He was born to an American father from Brooklyn and an Iranian Jewish mother.
 His father, William, was the owner of a real estate management company and was also a metals importer.

 In 2007, Bikoff sold Energy Brands to The Coca-Cola Company for $4.1 billion.
 This deal earned Bikoff personally $325 million.
 The brand is known mostly for the product VitaminWater.

 Personal life

 J. Darius and Jill Bikoff were married in 2003 and have two children.
 He owns a four-bedroom, 2 bathroom apartment condo in New York City.